 In 1963, G. M. Boule and R. McFee just barely managed to measure the relatively large magnetic field produced by the human heart-using the best old-fashioned instrument, a coil with 2 million turns of wire.

-Then, in 1971, working in a null-field chamber, from which the earth's magnetism and all artificial fields were screened out, Dr. David Cohen of MIT's Francis Bitter National Magnet Laboratory, who'd been corre- sponding with our lab since the early years, first used the SQUID to measure the human head's magnetic field.
+Then, in 1971, working in a null-field chamber, from which the earth's magnetism and all artificial fields were screened out, Dr. David Cohen of MIT's Francis Bitter National Magnet Laboratory, who'd been corresponding with our lab since the early years, first used the SQUID to measure the human head's magnetic field.
 Two kinds of magnetic fields have been found.
-Quickly reversing AC fields are produced by the back-and-forth ion currents in nerve and muscle.
+Quickly reversing AC fields are produced by the backand-forth ion currents in nerve and muscle.
 They're strongest in the heart, since its cells contract in synchrony.
-The SQUID has also con-firmed the existence of the direct-current perineural system, which, es- pecially in the brain, produces steady DC magnetic fields one billionth the strength of earth's field of about one-half gauss.
+The SQUID has also confirmed the existence of the direct-current perineural system, which, especially in the brain, produces steady DC magnetic fields one billionth the strength of earth's field of about one-half gauss.

 By 1975, Drs.
-Samuel Williamson, Lloyd Kaufman, and Douglas Brenner of NYU had succeeded in measuring the head's field without a shielded enclosure, even amid the electromagnetic noise of downtown bones, and scalp without being diffused, an MEG locates the current source more accurately than EEG measurements.
-The NYU group has since begun correlating magnetic events with well-known cerebral responses, such as the reaction of cells in the visual cortex to simple pat- terns and flashes of light.
+Samuel Williamson, Lloyd Kaufman, and Douglas Brenner of NYU had succeeded in measuring the head's field without a shielded enclosure, even amid the electromagnetic noise of downtown Manhattan.
+More important, they've found that the magnetoencephalogram (MEG)-a recording of changes in the brain's field analogous to the EEG-is often a more accurate reflection of mental activity than the EEG.
+Because the magnetic field passes right through the dura, skull bones, and scalp without being diffused, an MEG locates the current source more accurately than EEG measurements.
+The NYU group has since begun correlating magnetic events with well-known cerebral responses, such as the reaction of cells in the visual cortex to simple patterns and flashes of light.
 When the brain reacts to any stimulus, it produces a wave of electrical activity that's contained in the EEG.
-It's invisible in a standard EEG recording, because so much else is always going on in the brain at the same time.
+It's invisible in a standard EEG recording because so much else is always going on in the brain at the same time.
 However, when one simple stimulus is repeated many times and the EEG tracings are averaged by computer, the particular electrical response to that one stimulus-called an evoked potential-can be teased out.
-Several research groups have slowly built up a small vocabulary of wave forms with specific meanings, including a "surprise wave," an "intention wave," and a "double-take wave," which appears when the mind briefly tries to make sense of se- mantic nonsense, as in the statement "She took a drink from the radio."
+Several research groups have slowly built up a small vocabulary of wave forms with specific meanings, including a "surprise wave," an "intention wave," and a "double-take wave," which appears when the mind briefly tries to make sense of semantic nonsense, as in the statement "She took a drink from the radio."